OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 extends C and C++ with a just few keywords to support task-parallel programming.
 Specifically, Cilk supports {% defn "fork-join parallelism" %}, a simple and effective form of task parallelism.
 Cilk provides linguistic mechanisms for {% defn "spawning" %} and {% defn "parallel loops" %}.

-We'll introduce spawning here and cover parallel loops in a later tutorial.
+In this tutorial, we'll introduce spawning parallel tasks.
 Upcoming tutorials will also cover the following:

+- How to use parallel loops.
 - How to ensure your program is free of {% defn "determinacy-race", "race bugs"
   %} using the {% defn "Cilksan" %} tool.
 - How to determine the {% defn "scalability" %} of your program on multiple